Ecuador: Regions and planning areas

+Foreign relations

+Ecuador joined the OPEC in 1973 and suspended its membership in 1992.
+Under President Rafael Correa, the country returned to OPEC before leaving again in 2020 under the instruction of President Moreno, citing its desire to increase crude oil exportation to gain more revenue.

+Ecuador has maintained a research station in Antarctica for peaceful scientific study as a member nation of the Antarctica Treaty.
+Ecuador has often placed great emphasis on multilateral approaches to international issues.
+Ecuador is a member of the United Nations (and most of its specialized agencies) and a member of many regional groups, including the Rio Group, the Latin American Economic System, the Latin American Energy Organization, the Latin American Integration Association, the Andean Community of Nations, and the Bank of the South (Spanish: Banco del Sur or BancoSur).

+In 2017, the Ecuadorian parliament adopted a law on human mobility.

+The International Organization for Migration lauded Ecuador as the first state to have established the promotion of the concept of universal citizenship in its constitution, aiming to promote the universal recognition and protection of the human rights of migrants.
+In March 2019, Ecuador withdrew from the Union of South American Nations.

 Military

 The Ecuadorian Armed Forces (Fuerzas Armadas de la Republica de Ecuador), consists of the Army, Air Force, and Navy and have the stated responsibility for the preservation of the integrity and national sovereignty of the national territory.

-The military tradition starts in Gran Colombia, where a sizable army was stationed in Ecuador due to border disputes with Peru, which claimed territories under its political control when it was a Spanish vice-royalty.
-Once Gran Colombia was dissolved after the death of Simón Bolívar in 1830, Ecuador inherited the same border disputes and had the need of creating its own professional military force.
-So influential was the military in Ecuador in the early republican period that its first decade was under the control of General Juan José Flores, first president of Ecuador of Venezuelan origin.
-General Jose Ma.
-Urbina and General Robles are examples of military figures who became presidents of the country in the early republican period.

 Due to the continuous border disputes with Peru, finally settled in the early 2000s, and due to the ongoing problem with the Colombian guerrilla insurgency infiltrating Amazonian provinces, the Ecuadorian Armed Forces has gone through a series of changes.
 In 2009, the new administration at the Defense Ministry launched a deep restructuring within the forces, increasing spending budget to $1,691,776,803, an increase of 25%.

 The Military Academy General Eloy Alfaro (c.
 1838) located in Quito is in charge of graduating army officers.
 The Ecuadorian Navy Academy (c.
 1837), located in Salinas graduates navy officers.
-The Air Academy "Cosme Rennella (c.
+The Air Academy Cosme Rennella (c.
 1920), also located in Salinas, graduates air force officers.

-The IWIAS is a special force trained to perform exploration and military activities.
-This army branch is considered the best elite force in Ecuador and is staffed by indigenous natives of the Amazon who combine their inherited experience for jungle living with modern army tactics.

-Other training academies for different military specialties are found across the country.